Uploading to Derpibooru

 jpegtran to sort out JPEGs, which supports lossless optimization of the entropy encoding scheme used in JPEG compression.

-gifsicle to process GIFs.
+ffmpeg to process GIFs.

 We perform perceptual image deduplication using a simple image intensity based mechanism which has proven to be scalable and reasonably reliable over the years.
 We also provide SHA512 hashes of images in the site, though these are no longer used internally for deduplication.

 We do all the processing in the background, and while we're doing it, we continue to serve the unoptimized file, so there's no noticeable difference for anyone.
 It is, however, noteworthy if you intend to download a file, you may wish to wait for the fully processed image to be available.
-Depending on the file type and file in question, it can take a while to process images - up to 5-6 minutes in some cases - and since we only have limited resources, if there's a queue, this could be a longer wait.

 Basically, upload, and don't worry about it!
 We'll handle all the heavy lifting on our end, and once we finish processing the image, it'll be served instead of the old unoptimized one immediately.